vsoch/vsoch.github.io/_posts/2021/2021-04-26-singularity-hub-archive.md

 ```

 There is a much longer list that has just about as many lines as collections,
-but well leave it at that for now.
+but we'll leave it at that for now.
 Thank you to the community for your excitement
 about Singularity, and using Singularity Hub!
 I can't make any promises, but maybe
 keep on the lookout for other ideas and developments in the next few months.
+I certainly hope to contribute more to the world of research software than this
+small amount of early work.